 Prerequisite(s): NURS 4000L; NURS 4201L.
-Absolute Corequisite(s): NURS 4601.

 NURS 4603 - Organizational Transitions for RNs (4-0-4)

 This course is designed to examine leadership and management theories as they apply to groups and aggregate populations in various health care settings.
 The student, as a leader, focuses on the role of the nurse in wellness promotion, epidemiology, international health, environmental issues, and the effect of nursing within health care systems.
 Competencies previously acquired are extended to include principles of management and leadership and their application to groups in transition.
 Prerequisite(s): NURS 3101, RN License.